huixin-zhan-ai/huixin-zhan-ai.github.io/_pages/about.md

   - /about.html
 ---

-My name is Huixin Zhan.
+%My name is Huixin Zhan.
 I am currently a Postdoctoral Scientist in the Division of Artificial Intelligence in Medicine at [Cedars-Sinai Medical Center](https://www.cedars-sinai.org).
 Previously, I obtained my Ph.D. in Computer Science in the [Department of Computer Science](https://www.depts.ttu.edu/cs/) at [Texas Tech University](https://www.ttu.edu/), where I am fortunately advised by Prof. [Victor Sheng](https://www.depts.ttu.edu/cs/faculty/victor_sheng/index.php).
 I earned my MS at the University of Texas at San Antonio, and I earned my BEng at Nanjing University of Science and Technology.

-In general, I am interested in machine learning, knowledge graph, graph neural networks, text summarization, and security & privacy in text mining.
+My name is Huixin Zhan.
+I am currently a Postdoctoral Scientist in the Department of Computational Biomedicine at [Cedars-Sinai Medical Center](https://www.cedars-sinai.org), advised by Prof. Jason Moore.
+I obtained my Ph.D. in Computer Science from the [Department of Computer Science](https://www.depts.ttu.edu/cs/) at [Texas Tech University](https://www.ttu.edu/), where I was advised by Prof. [Victor Sheng](https://www.depts.ttu.edu/cs/faculty/victor_sheng/index.php).
+Previously, I had the pleasure to work with Zijun Frank Zhang, who is now at Natera.
+I earned my MS at the University of Texas at San Antonio, and my BEng at Nanjing University of Science and Technology.

+I am broadly interested in machine learning, large language models, and graph neural networks, particularly their applications in text summarization, security, and privacy in both text mining and genomics data.
+My current research focuses on variant effect prediction using large language models, combining machine learning with genomics and biomedicine to develop predictive tools for cardiomyopathy and arrhythmia.
+Additionally, I explore the application of large language models to biomedical challenges, focusing on enhancing in-context learning and retrieval-augmented generation (RAG) for more effective knowledge graph-based reasoning.

+<span style="color:blue">I am currently on the job market, seeking opportunities in academia or industry where I can further advance my research.
+If you share similar interests or see potential synergies, please feel free to reach out via [email](mailto:huixin.zhan@cshs.org)!</span>

+### 🤖 Check Out the New PhD Program at Cedars

+If you're interested in pursuing research in health and artificial intelligence, I encourage you to check out the [new PhD Program at Cedars-Sinai](https://www.cedars-sinai.edu/education/graduate-school/phd-health-artificial-intelligence.html).

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##